Kingis60K/Sisu_ARC/documentation/GPP-VM-HourlyDiary.md

 - 3 hours of research and 2 hours of working

 ### 1.4
 I ran into a wall.
 No progress made today.
 I messaged my team members that im having problems.
 I have to document the issue, photos have been taken.
+I plan that documentation will take about 5 hours of work.

+TOTAL WORK HOURS = 23 hours + Planned documentation 5 hours = 28 hours TOTAL